syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 ---
 # Presentation to image conversion

-To quickly start converting a PowerPoint Presentation to an Image using .NET PowerPoint libray, please check out this video:
+To quickly start converting a PowerPoint Presentation to an Image using .NET PowerPoint library, please check out this video:
 {% youtube "https://www.youtube.com/watch?v=DcH9CptpYHg" %}

 ## .NET Framework